joebobmiles/wibble/docs/logs/day-6.md

         - What if we wanted to transition _back_ to the title screen from the game?
 We'd have to implement a whole new system to manage that transition, which we could have just done using XState.
+  - Now that we have two views, we need to start implementing the styles
+    -